jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
 Human perseverence and ingenuity filled in for limited technology.
 Being hungry and sick, cold and tired was an all to common way of life back then.
 These people's dreamed of owning some land and having the tools to work it, or later on getting a job in a factory and buying an apartment in the city.

 Solving this daily pain is why Right/Left ideologies were created.
-Their writers like Adam Smith, Edmund Burke, and John Stuart Mill lived the same life.
+It was designed to turn nothing into something because their writers like Adam Smith, Edmund Burke, and John Stuart Mill lived the same poor life.
 They too didn't have running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

-Their philosophy was designed to upgrade society so everyone benefitted.
+Their philosophy was designed to upgrade society so everyone in the world would get better tools, and thus a better life.

 It's important to note, there were other philosophies out there, each telling the masses their philosophy would make the best society.
 Luddites wanted to hold back technology.
 Anarchists wanted to dismantle governments.
 Communists and Fascists wanted to socially engineer humanity to make the best society.

 Left and Right went a different path.
 Their ideologies came together to make a philosophy that promoted and defended individual liberty.

-The Left and Right ruling philosophy inspired lawmakers to make a rulebook of regulations and laws to govern society.
-Each was alway connected to real problems.
-For example, property insurance was created in the Industrial Revolution in part to lower the risk to factory made when buying modern technology.
-As a result, Britain especially could "click" upgrade faster than any other nation.
+The Left and Right ruling philosophy inspired lawmakers to make a rulebook of regulations and laws to govern society, but humanity was free to work, invent, create for itself.

-That's how the Left and Righ rulebook worked wonders.
+Letting people run free is how the Left and Righ rulebook worked wonders.
 The philosophy usually didn't create new products.
 They simply incentived it with things such as insurance regulations, labour laws, and patent rules.
 Each part of the rulebook existed to solve a specific problem.
 Bureaucrats rarely made a rule or regulation for the sake of it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SorrowfulPeacefulCuscus' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound.
 If you're wondering, Civilization 6 is narrated by beloved actor Sean Bean._

 Today, we live inside the world the Industrial Age dreamed of making.
 But with Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society.

 That's because the philosophy that motivates our rulemakers is from the Industrial Age.
-We've already seen how both Conservative and Progressive are staying relevant by turning to phantom chasing extremism.
+We've already seen how both Conservative and Progressive ideologues are staying relevant by turning to phantom chasing extremism.
 What that means for our society, is neither side can help make a modern rulebook, because the Internet Age and the era of mass-collaboration are out of their comfort zones.

 Thus, until the middle-class reaches for the new power of open-source apps and electronics, we'll never have the political power to upgrade our society and rewrite the rules to the modern age.